biotite-dev/biotite/doc/tutorial/structure.rst

 """"""""""""""""""""

 Now we want to calculate a measure of flexibility for each residue in *TC5b*.
-The *root mean square fluctuation* (RMSF) is good value for that.
+The *root mean square fluctuation* (RMSF) is a good value for that.
 It represents the deviation for each atom in all models relative to a reference model, which is usually the averaged structure.
 Since we are only interested in the backbone flexibility, we consider only CA atoms.
 Before we can calculate a reasonable RMSF, we have to superimpose each model on a reference model (we choose the first model), which minimizes the *root mean square deviation* (RMSD).